Cybersecurity Education and Training

 • Supply chain attacks

-Incorporating diverse and complex scenarios into keeps participants engaged and fosters critical thinking.
+Incorporating diverse and complex scenarios into training exercises keeps participants engaged and fosters critical thinking.
 This approach enables teams to identify vulnerabilities in their current protocols.
 Cybersecurity experts, including Sean Blanton, assert that varied drills significantly enhance overall readiness, ensuring that organizations can respond effectively to the evolving threat landscape.

 The central node represents the main focus of the training, while the branches show different types of threats and their implications.
 Each color-coded branch helps you easily identify categories and understand the relationships between them.